Alexander I of Russia

-The eldest son of Emperor Paul I and Sophie Dorothea of Württemberg, Alexander succeeded to the throne after his father was murdered.
+The eldest son of Paul I of Russia and Sophie Dorothea of Württemberg, Alexander succeeded to the throne after his father was murdered.
 As prince and during the early years of his reign, he often used liberal rhetoric but continued Russia's absolutist policies in practice.
-In the first years of his reign, he initiated some minor social reforms and (in 1803–04) major liberal educational reforms, such as building more universities.
+In the first years of his reign, he initiated some minor social reforms and (in 1803–1804) major liberal educational reforms, such as building more universities.
 Alexander appointed Mikhail Speransky, the son of a village priest, as one of his closest advisors.
-The over-centralized Collegium ministries were abolished and replaced by the Committee of Ministers, State Council, and Supreme Court to improve the legal system.
-Plans were made but never consummated, to set up a parliament and sign a constitution.
-In contrast to his westernizing predecessors such as Peter the Great, Alexander was a Russian nationalist and Slavophile who wanted Russia to develop on the basis of Russian culture rather than European.
+The over-centralised Collegium ministries were abolished and replaced by the Committee of Ministers, State Council, and the Supreme Court to improve the legal system.
+Plans were made, but never consummated, to set up a parliament and sign a constitution.
+In contrast to his westernising predecessors, such as Peter the Great, Alexander was a Russian nationalist and Slavophile who wanted Russia to develop on the basis of Russian rather than European culture.

 In foreign policy, he changed Russia's position towards France four times between 1804 and 1812, shifting among neutrality, opposition, and alliance.
 In 1805 he joined Britain in the War of the Third Coalition against Napoleon, but after suffering massive defeats at the battles of Austerlitz and Friedland, he switched sides and formed an alliance with Napoleon in the Treaty of Tilsit (1807) and joined Napoleon's Continental System.
-He fought a small-scale naval war against Britain between 1807 and 1812 as well as a short war against Sweden (1808–09) after Sweden's refusal to join the Continental System.
+He fought a small-scale naval war against Britain between 1807 and 1812 and took Finland from Sweden in 1809 after Sweden's refusal to join the Continental System.
 Alexander and Napoleon hardly agreed, especially regarding Poland, and the alliance collapsed by 1810.
 Alexander's greatest triumph came in 1812 when Napoleon's invasion of Russia descended into a catastrophe for the French.
-As part of the winning coalition against Napoleon, he gained territory in Finland and Poland.
+As part of the winning coalition against Napoleon, he gained territory in Poland.
 He formed the Holy Alliance to suppress the revolutionary movements in Europe, which he saw as immoral threats to legitimate Christian monarchs.

-During the second half of his reign, Alexander became increasingly arbitrary, reactionary, and fearful of plots against him; as a result, he ended many of the reforms he had made earlier on in his reign.
+During the second half of his reign, Alexander became increasingly arbitrary, reactionary, and fearful of plots against him; as a result, he ended many of the reforms he had made earlier in his reign.
 He purged schools of foreign teachers, as education became more religiously driven as well as politically conservative.
 Speransky was replaced as advisor with the strict artillery inspector Aleksey Arakcheyev, who oversaw the creation of military settlements.
 Alexander died of typhus in December 1825 while on a trip to southern Russia.
 He left no legitimate children, as his two daughters died in childhood.
 Neither of his brothers wanted to become emperor.
-After a period of great confusion (that presaged the failed Decembrist revolt of liberal army officers in the weeks after his death), he was succeeded by his younger brother, Nicholas I.
+After a period of great confusion (that presaged the failed Decembrist revolt of liberal army officers in the weeks after his death), he was succeeded by his younger brother, Nicholas I of Russia.